RedGravity/Linked-List/README.md

 # Linked-List
-A Doubly Linked-List Data Structure that I created
+A Linked-List Data Structure that I created